OCR-tech/AdaptDL/README.md

 ## Features

-- **Real-time Object Detection**: Detects objects in live video captured from the webcam using YOLOv5.
+- **Real-time Object Detection**: Detects objects in live video captured from a webcam using YOLOv5 model.
 - **Bounding Boxes and Labels**: Overlays bounding boxes and labels on the detected objects in the video stream.
-- **Voice Command Control**: Users can interact with the system through voice commands to:
+- **Voice Command Control**: Users can interact with the system through voice commands:
   - Select target objects.
   - Save snapshots of detected objects.
   - Generate sound alerts based on detection.